CPD Accreditation, Professional Development & Trauma-Informed Mental Health Training

 Our Trauma-Informed Mental Health Workshops

-Our workshops focus on:
+Our workshops focus on areas including:

-• Emotional regulation and nervous system awareness
+• emotional regulation and nervous system awareness

 • Understanding trauma and its impact on behaviour